Building Better REST APIs

 - sends the response to the client.

 Everything that doesn’t suit this approach, shall not stay inside the API.
-Therefore, you shall not employ an API for operations such as timed-recurring tasks, server sent events or caching engine.
+Therefore, you shall not employ an API for operations such as timed-recurring tasks, server-sent events or caching engine.

-Besides that, you should pay attention for the “as quickly as possible” statement.
+Besides that, you should pay attention to the “as quickly as possible” statement.
 It’s not there by chance.
 Web API shall not host long-running tasks.
 Web APIs communication is built on top of HTTP requests and responses, and it’s very likely that all the clients will set up a timeout for those requests.